IBS in Australia: Symptoms, Triggers & Evidence-Based Gut Support

 - Trial PHGG first (slow-fermenting, typically lower gas).

-- Eat slower; avoid gum/straws; try a short walk post-meals.
+- Eat slower; avoid gum/straws; add a short post-meal walk.

 Constipation-predominant IBS (IBS-C)